-Further video configuration options are available in the NVIDIA (page C - 33) control panel.
+You can also use the NVIDIA (see page C - 20) control panel to configure external displays.

 Video Card Options

 Note that card types, specifications and drivers are subject to continual updates and changes.
 Check with your distributor/supplier for the latest details on video cards supported.